Motorcycle License in Oklahoma

 Before you can "get on your bikes and ride," you'll need to be licensed to ride a motorcycle in Oklahoma.
 You may add an endorsement to your existing Oklahoma driver's license by taking the knowledge, skills, and vision tests.
-Contact your local Driver's License Exam Station for dates, places, and times available for testing.
+Contact your local Department of Public Safety Exam Station for dates, places, and times available for testing.

-If you are under the age of 16, you may apply for a motorcycle learner's permit.
-Until you turn 16, you are not allowed to carry a passenger.
-This permit has numerous other restrictions::
+If you are under 16 years old, you may apply for a motorcycle learner's permit.
+This permit has numerous other restrictions:

-- Motorcycle or scooter must be no larger than a 250cc piston displacement.
+- Motorcycle or scooter must be no larger than a 300 CC piston displacement.

 - You may ride only between 4:30 a.m. to 9:00 p.m.

-- If your motorcycle piston displacement is smaller than 125cc, your speed may not exceed 35 mph.
+- If you have a motor-driven cycle, your speed may not exceed 35 MPH.

-Motorcycle learner permit holders must also be taking lessons from a parent, guardian, or any person over the age of 21 who holds both an Oklahoma driver license and a motorcycle endorsement.
+Motorcycle learner permit holders must also be taking lessons from a parent, guardian, or any person over 21 years old who holds both an Oklahoma driver license and a motorcycle endorsement.
 This person must ride with you (not as a passenger) and be able to see you at all times.